ucsdlib/dams-vagrant/README.md

 You can shell into the machine with `vagrant ssh` or `ssh -p 2222 vagrant@localhost`

 ## DAMSPAS
+You will need a working copy of damspas on your host system.
+Since Vagrant forwards the tomcat port, you can simply setup DAMSPAS on your local laptop as you normally would.

+You **should not** install damspas within the vagrant vm.
+If you do, and then you `vagrant destroy` and `vagrant up` to update the VM, you will wipe out a damspas installation in the VM.

 1. Follow [DAMSPAS Setup Instructions](https://github.com/ucsdlib/damspas/wiki/Setup)